 No wonder with these effects Datura is called “Malpitte” down here.

-This plant has been used in sacred ceremonies in Native American and Asian cultures.
-This plant can be dedicated to Hekate as an offering.
+This plant has been used in sacred ceremonies in Native American and Asian cultures, and is known as “Grandmother” to the Mexican shamans.

 Scott Cunningham -Cunninghams Encyclopedia of Magical Herbs 1985

 *Medicinal Plants of the World- Ben Erik van wyk, Michael Wink.